 Donate personal protective equipment

-No longer accepting
+We are no longer accepting

-Medical and first-aid supplies not listed above
+- Medical and first-aid supplies not listed below

 Portland Fire & Rescue